We leverage the best available technology and foremost industry experts to ensure we are always READY TO RESPOND.

-Our dedicated response headquarters at the PetroSkills Conference Center in Katy, TX transform into a joint command center within 48 hours of activating our response efforts.
-The facility will serve as a base for operations and communication during an incident.
-The PetroSkills Conference Center is also home to our large annual drill that brings together our mutual aid members and contractors for a multi-day exercise.
+Our dedicated response headquarters at the IMR facility in Katy, TX is immediately available as a joint command center for any Source Control incident.
+The facility will serve as a base for operations and communication during an incident and is also home to our large annual drill that brings together our mutual aid members and Response Providers for a multi-day exercise.

-HWCG maintains dedicated contracts with service partners to obtain specialized equipment on an immediate basis during a response.
-Our leased assets include Helix Energy Solution’s Q-4000 and Helix Producer 1 vessels.
+HWCG maintains dedicated contracts with certain Response Providers to obtain specialized equipment on an immediate basis during a response.
+Our leased assets include Helix Energy Solution’s Q-4000 and Q5000.

 Additionally, the crew that will operate this equipment during an incident will be drawn from the same pool of personnel that routinely operates and trains on each piece of equipment.
 Familiarity with both the equipment and fellow crew members is a significant advantage during an emergency response.

 The core components of our kit adapt to fit most vessels, offering a multitude of deployment options.
-We engineer each piece to be easily upgraded or replaced without interfering with the rest of the system, ensuring the kit remains available and ready to respond at all times.
+We engineer each piece to be easily upgraded or replaced without interfering with the rest of the system, ensuring the kit remains available and always “ready to respond”.

 This modular design approach increases our flexibility to respond in a variety of scenarios and allows us to make continuous upgrades without prohibitive costs or a disruption to coverage.